 Chhang is usually served on traditional occasions.
 The Bhutia and the Tibetans of this region typically serve them as a mandatory menu for the elders and adults, otherwise, visitors.

 Every Angami Knows best how to serve Zutho in the most adorable way.
 You can’t just help yourself but bottoms up with the traditional drink called Zutho.
 This smashing chance might be more intriguing during the Hornbill Festivals hosted every December in Nagaland.
 The process is quite interesting as it is made from the sprout of rice which is malted.
 The starch is produced from the process and then left for fermentation.
 With a 5% alcoholic presence in this drink, you will enjoy the thick sap just gushing into your throat before you realize it sooner… and then another… and then the limit!
-We ain’t make you go further.
+We ain’t making you go further.

 Zutho is best served with dehydrated, spicy, and tangy varieties of non-veg preparation.
 To name a few, pork, beef, mutton, chicken, and so on.
 I’m afraid it might be your firm favorite after a try or two.
 It is considered the best of all alcoholic beverages.